Faculty

 PhD in Medieval Literature and Philology, University of Salento

-Laurea in Philosophy, University of Florence.
-Lorenza Tromboni has worked as a postdoctoral researcher at the University of Florence, the University of Erlangen-Nurnberg and the University of Strasbourg with a Marie Sklodowska-Curie fellowship, funded by the EU (project title INSPIrE).
-She has broad experience with digital tools for the arts and humanities and is actively involved sharing academic research with the general public (through blogs, websites, videos and articles).
+Lorenza Tromboni has broad experience with digital tools for the arts and humanities and is actively involved in sharing academic research with the general public through blogs, websites, videos and articles.
 Tromboni is the author of Inter omnes Plato et Aristoteles.
-Gli appunti filosofici di Girolamo Savonarola (Porto, FIDEM, 2012) and co-edited Lenten Sermons: Fast of the Body, Banquet of the Soul (Firenze, Nerbini, 2017) with P. Delcorno and E. Lombardo.
-Other publications include articles in journals such as Rinascimento, Studi Danteschi, Bulletin de philosophie médiévale, Medieval Sermon Studies, as well as entries in reference works such as Encyclopedia of Renaissance Philosophy, ed. by M. Sgarbi (Springer International publishing Switzerland, 2014-) and Encyclopedia of Medieval Chronicles, ed. by C. Bratu and G. Dunphy (Brill’s Medieval Reference Library online, 2016).
-Tromboni recently organized the international conference The Making of Political Thought: Ruptures, Trends and Patterns between Henry VII and Louis the Bavarian (Strasbourg, 2018) and Inspire4Children “What is politics?” with an Italian primary school.
-Tromboni teaches a course on fake news and online communication at Syracuse Florence.
+Gli appunti filosofici di Girolamo Savonarola (2012) and the co-editor of Lenten Sermons: Fast of the Body, Banquet of the Soul (2017).
+She has also published articles in various journals as well as entries in reference works like the Encyclopedia of Renaissance Philosophy (2014-) and the Encyclopedia of Medieval Chronicles (2016).
+In 2018 Tromboni organized the conference The Making of Political Thought: Ruptures, Trends and Patterns between Henry VII and Louis the Bavarian in Strasbourg.

 Margherita Velucchi